 Year after year I would dread the approach of the holiday season.
 The stress and chaos that accompanies this time of year always overwhelmed me and I began to see Christmas as a materialistic, wasteful, over-indulgent event that I did not want to take part in.
-Although I always respected that many people see Christmas as a time for connecting with family, or for getting into the spirit of giving, I always felt that there was much more to Christmas than that.
-This year rather then spend another Christmas over-eating and over-purchasing, I sought to meditate on the original significance of this time of year.
+Although I always respected that many people see Christmas as a time for connecting with family, or getting into the spirit of giving, I always felt that there was much more to Christmas than that.
+This year rather than spend another Christmas over-eating and over-purchasing, I sought to meditate on the original significance of this time of year.

 Having not come from a religious family, I never had a clue about Christianity or what Jesus was all about.
 It wasn’t until I started going deeper in Yoga that I understood the significance of Jesus and his coming to earth.
-This past Christmas I took part in a 10 day meditation retreat which gave me the opportunity to deepen this understanding.
+This past Christmas I took part in a 10-day meditation retreat which gave me the opportunity to deepen this understanding.

 Christ-Mass is a celebration of Christ.
 Christ comes from the Greek word “Christos” meaning “the anointed one”.
 Jesus is believed to be an Avatar – a direct incarnation of God.
-He took human form during a darker period in spiritual history, in order to restore the spirituality of the planet.
+He took human form during a darker period in spiritual history, to restore the spirituality of the planet.

 Jesus brought a new religion based on love and the vision of a God who is full of compassion and forgiveness.
-This allowed many to transcend the religion brought by Moses which was based more on applying to the rules out of a fear of punishment from the divine.
-In yogic terms Jesus raised the consciousness of the people from a level of manipura chakra (the source of pride and ego) to the level of anahata chakra (the source of love, compassion, and humility).
-In spiritual evolution the most difficult step is to transcend from the mentality of manipura chakra to anahata chakra.
+This allowed many to transcend the religion brought by Moses, which was based more on applying to the rules out of a fear of punishment from the divine.
+In yogic terms, Jesus raised the consciousness of the people from a level of manipura chakra (the source of pride and ego) to the level of anahata chakra (the source of love, compassion, and humility).
+In spiritual evolution, the most difficult step is to transcend from the mentality of manipura chakra to anahata chakra.

 With the celebration of the birth of Christ each year, the Christ consciousness within each of us is reborn.
-This is a a good time to meditate and work on your awareness, make decisions, forgive, practice selflessness, and remember to love.
+This is a good time to meditate and work on your awareness, make decisions, forgive, practice selflessness, and remember to love.